 Picture your Gran Canaria holiday and we’re sure you’re imagining relaxing with a cocktail.
-And if you relocate here like us, you’ll discover that enjoying the art of mixology is a popular afterwork appreciation too.
+And if you relocate here, you’ll discover that enjoying the art of mixology is a popular afterwork appreciation too.
 Which leads us to recommend our favourite Gran Canaria cocktail bars.

 Histories are notoriously contentious.
 And it’s no different when it comes to the cocktail.
 However, our latest guide brings some much-needed clarity to the mixology scene on the island as we share the best Gran Canaria cocktail bars known to us.

 1. Gran Canaria cocktail bars: north

 In capital Las Palmas de Gran Canaria, (new kid on) The Block Café enjoys an enviable Las Canteras location at the westerly end of the beach.
 Where it joins the altogether more established Mumbai Sunset Bar.
 Las Canteras’ East End, meanwhile, houses Ocean Bar which creates some seriously fruity concoctions, the already legendary DO Mercado by Atelier, and classicism revivalists Ginger Gin & Cocktail Club.

 For a cocktail with a view, head to Triana.
 Whose La Azotea de Benito perched atop CC Monopol offers gorgeous vistas of neighbouring Vegueta.
 If you haven’t got a head for heights, nearby La Bohême Cocktail Bar on Plaza Hurtado Mendoza keep things varied with cocktails of the month such as a South American Pisco Sour (Angostura bitters, pisco, egg white, lemon, and sugar) for €6,50 and you can see the olde-worlde streets of Vegueta closer up at Calle Mendizábal’s La Joyería Cocktail Bar.